Ozil offers to pay Gunnersaurus's wages after mascot is let go by Arsenal after 27 years | Goal.com

 Gunnersaurus was on the touchline during a golden era for the club which saw the team win three Premier League titles, but has now become the latest victim of cost-cutting measures amid the financial uncertainty of the coronavirus crisis.

+Arsenal announced plans for 55 redundancies in August as they set about reducing their costs without the safety net of weekly match-day revenue from ticket sales, broadcasters and commercial companies, but invited criticism by pledging to continue investing in new players in the transfer market.

-Arsenal legend Paul Merson was among those to express his disappointment after the decision, telling Sky Sports : "Unbelievable.
+Gunners legend Paul Merson has been among those to express his disappointment after the decision to part ways with Gunnersaurus, telling Sky Sports: "Unbelievable.
 All them kids, the Junior Gunners, there will be 30 and 40-year-old fans who have grown up with that dinosaur.

 "It's disappointing, I think it's poor by Arsenal, I really do."